 Emcitate is under development for the treatment of patients with MCT8 deficiency, a highly debilitating rare disease with no available treatment.
 In previous studies (Triac Trial I and a long-term real-life study) Emcitate has shown highly significant and clinically relevant results on serum thyroid hormone T3 levels and secondary clinical endpoints.
-As a result of regulatory interaction Egetis intends to submit a marketing authorisation application (MAA) for Emcitate to the European Medicines Agency (EMA) in the early autumn of 2023 based on existing clinical data.
+As a result of regulatory interaction Egetis submitted a marketing authorisation application (MAA) for Emcitate to the European Medicines Agency (EMA) in October 2023.

-In the US, after discussions with the FDA, Egetis will conduct a small randomized, placebo-controlled study in 16 patients to verify the results on T3 levels seen in previous clinical trials and publications.
-Egetis intends to submit a new drug application (NDA) in the US for Emcitate in the fourth quarter of 2023 under the Fast-Track Designation granted by FDA.
+In the US, after discussions with the FDA, Egetis is conducting a small randomized, placebo-controlled study in 16 patients to verify the results on T3 levels seen in previous clinical trials and publications.
+Egetis intends to submit a new drug application (NDA) in the US for Emcitate in mid 2024 under the Fast-Track Designation granted by FDA.